cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 As a child, I often preferred blending into the crowd rather than standing out.[^1] However, I've since realized that in the pursuit of professional excellence, there is no way to avoid the public eye.
 Talent and hard work doesn't really matter if I can't properly package and present my work to the masses.
-I recently [defended my PhD thesis](https://youtu.be/Ub684G_aM5Q) (it went well, if you ask me), so I want to take this time to reflect on what I've learned over the years while delivering a few [technical talks](../talks.html).
+I recently [defended my PhD thesis](https://youtu.be/Ub684G_aM5Q),[^2] so I want to take this time to reflect on what I've learned while delivering a few [technical talks](../talks.html).
-Upon reflection, I notice that the last 5 years of PhD have made me going from shaky voice and incoherent ramblings, to the point in which I sort of feel confident at public speaking.
+Upon reflection, I notice that the last 5 years of PhD have made me going from shaky voice and incoherent ramblings, to the point in which it looks like I'm confident at public speaking.
-In this article, I sit over the shoulders of giants to tell you about some of the tricks I've learned from my own experience and also from others.
+In this article, I sit over the shoulders of giants to tell you about some of the tricks I've learned from my own experience and also from great speakers.
 I'll walk you through some effective strategies for technical presentations.
 If you follow me, I've no doubts you'll be able to nailing your next one.